 The National Minority Supplier Development Council Inc (NMSDC) is one of the country’s leading corporate membership organizations.
 If you are a minority business owner seeking MBE certification, contact one of the NMSDC’s affiliated regional councils for more information at www.nmsdc.org.

 Certification organizations such as WBENC and NMSDC provide companies with a way verify that small businesses qualify for their supplier diversity programs as 51 percent owned, controlled, and managed by a woman or a minority.

 Doing Business with PennDot

-If you are a Minority, Women, Veteran or Service Disabled Veteran Owned business that wants to do business with PENNDOT, then consider attending two upcoming seminars taking place at the Harrisburg Regional Chamber & CREDC and presented by the SBE Supportive Services Center.
+If you are a Minority, Women, Veteran or Service Disabled Veteran Owned business that wants to do business with PENNDOT, contact Mark Corbin, Director of the SBE Supportive Services Center at email@example.com or 610-399-2178.
+The Center is a shared initiative between the Pennsylvania Department of Transportation and Cheyney University of Pennsylvania.
+Check back for information on upcoming seminars taking place at the Harrisburg Regional Chamber & CREDC and presented by the SBE Supportive Services Center.